desyco/ghost-v3-azure-adapter/README.md

 mkdir -p content/adapters/storage/ghost-v3-azure-adapter
 cd content/adapters/storage/ghost-v3-azure-adapter
 ```
-Install the package correctly.
+Install the package in the folder.
 ```
 npm install ghost-v3-azure-adapter
 ```
-Move the downloaded code to the correct folder.
+Move the downloaded adapter from node_modules to `ghost-v3-azure-adapter` folder.
 ```
 mv node_modules/ghost-v3-azure-adapter/* .
 ```
 Start ghost
 ```
-mv node_modules/ghost-v3-azure-adapter/* .
+ghost start
 ```

 ### Docker installation
-The docker image where this guide is based on, is the ghost docker image created by bitnami.
+There are 2 steps to configure the bitnami ghost image.

-There are 2 steps needed in the docker file.
+*NOTE* As base image this guide starts from the bitnami docker image and probably need some adaptations for the official ghost image.

 First we need to update our config.json file.
 ```